jconlon/usaha_committee/README.md

 See also the [desktop.ecvi.beta.0.2 Milestone](http://tracker-project.verticon.com/verticon_Tracker/milestone/desktop.ecvi.beta.0.2) for
 follow on work.

-If you have comments to make on this annotation work, you should use the Trac [Ticket:913](http://tracker-project.verticon.com/verticon_Tracker/ticket/913).
+If you have technical comments to make on this annotation work, you should use the Trac [Ticket:913](http://tracker-project.verticon.com/verticon_Tracker/ticket/913).

+For questions contact John Conlon (jconlon@verticon.com)

 Thanks.